 (Nomination Committee)

-The Nomination Committee is responsible for deciding proposals for the election/dismissal of directors to be submitted to the General Meeting of Shareholders; for selecting/dismissing members of statutory committees (Nomination, Audit, and Remuneration); for selecting/dismissing corporate executives; and for deliberating matters related to succession planning.
+The Nomination Committee is responsible for deciding proposals for the election/dismissal of directors to be submitted to the General Meeting of Shareholders; for selecting/dismissing candidates for members of statutory committees (Nomination, Audit, and Remuneration); for selecting/dismissing candidates for corporate executives; and for deliberating matters related to succession planning.

 (Audit Committee)